Agency Versus In-House

 Tuesday, August 5th, 2014

-Upon graduating from Glasgow University with a History degree in the summer of 2013, it was time for me to really think about my next career move.
+UPON graduating from Glasgow University with a History degree in the summer of 2013, it was time for me to really think about my next career move.
 I knew that experience was key, which is why I travelled to London to carry out two PR internships.

 Having a keen interest in fashion, I used this opportunity to work with the PR teams of various fashion houses, giving me a fantastic insight into how in-house PR works.

 However when I returned to Scotland, I really wanted to work for a dynamic PR agency in Edinburgh and find out about life at an agency.
-Since landing a job at Holyrood Partnership I haven’t looked back.
+Since landing a job at Holyrood PR I haven’t looked back.

 My experience with in-house PR and my subsequent move to agency PR have provided me with a chance to see how each field works and ultimately, which is better suited to me.